OAUth2 Authentication

 Refreshing an access token

 As specified in the OAuth2 specification (RFC-6749), the Client Credentials flow does not support refresh tokens.
-When a response is returned with a HTTP/401 status code, it is up to the client to refresh its access tokens.
+When a response is returned with a HTTP/401 status code, it is up to the client to acquire a new access token.
 This is typically handled through an interceptor on the API calls which makes the refreshes transparent from the point of view of the client application logic.

 Rate limiting